cgentibano95/CS172-Final/README.md

 5. Grab the html, but if it is an href we do extra checking to match the url format in our queue.
 6. For each url that hasn't been visited from the seed, we add to queue.

+Once the site has been crawled, we then package all of the text (h1, h2, h3, h4, title, and p tags) to a JSON formated document which is then passed to Elastic.

+To interact with Elastic we used the ElasticSearch module and the Cloud-Id for authentication.

 ## Website

 The website was built using NodeJS, React, Express, and the ElasticSearch JS module.